 Prague Castle: This is one of the world’s largest castles and its many buildings reflect nearly all the architectural styles of the last millennium.
 Allow at least half a day to explore it.
-Your Prague Card entitles you to a 15 per cent discount on an audio guide (available in English, German, French, Spanish, Italian, and Russian).
 Some of the most interesting buildings in and around the complex include:

 The Old Palace: Former seat of the princes and emperors of Bohemia, first built in the 9th century and altered many times.
 It is famous for its spectacular halls such as the high Gothic Vladislav Hall.
 Built around 1500 CE, this huge space has seen coronation festivities, balls, upscale markets and even mounted tournaments!
 The hall is now used for presidential elections and ceremonial state events.

 Schwarzenberg Palace: One of the most beautiful and well preserved Renaissance palaces in Prague, easily distinguished by the rich black-and-white sgraffito decorations on its outer walls.

 St. George’s Basilica and Convent: Founded in the 10th century, St. George's Basilica is the oldest church building still standing within Prague Castle.
 While it has a Baroque façade, the interior is Romanesque, austere and monumental.
 The nearby Benedictine Convent also has a Baroque façade.